 Apple Tree Border

-The Apple Tree border lies on a gentle slope, and this side faces the Pond Paddock - and the sun.
-Things are forever changing in this garden - I can't decide whether it should be shrubby or flowery!
+The Apple Tree Border lies on a gentle slope, facing the Pond Paddock and the sun.
+Things have been forever changing in this garden since it was first dug.

 Apple Tree Border - Spring 2008